Axolotl: Description

+Physiology

 Regeneration

-The feature of the axolotl that attracts most attention is its healing ability: the axolotl does not heal by scarring and is capable of the regeneration of entire lost appendages in a period of months, and, in certain cases, more vital structures, such as tail, limb, central nervous system, and tissues of the eye and heart.
-They can even restore less vital parts of their brains.
+The feature of the axolotl that attracts most attention is its healing ability: the axolotl does not heal by scarring, but is capable of tissue regeneration; entire lost appendages such as limbs and the tail can regrow over a period of months, and, in certain cases, more vital structures, such as the tissues of the eye and heart can be regrown.
+They can restore parts of their central nervous system, such as less vital parts of their brains.
 They can also readily accept transplants from other individuals, including eyes and parts of the brain—restoring these alien organs to full functionality.
 In some cases, axolotls have been known to repair a damaged limb, as well as regenerating an additional one, ending up with an extra appendage that makes them attractive to pet owners as a novelty.
-In metamorphosed individuals, however, the ability to regenerate is greatly diminished.
+Their ability to regenerate declines with age but does not disappear, though in metamorphosed individuals, the ability to regenerate is greatly diminished.
+Axolotls experience indeterminate growth, their bodies continuing to grow throughout their life, and some consider this trait to be a direct contributor to their regenerative abilities.
 The axolotl is therefore used as a model for the development of limbs in vertebrates.
 There are three basic requirements for regeneration of the limb: the wound epithelium, nerve signaling, and the presence of cells from the different limb axes.
 A wound epidermis is quickly formed by the cells to cover up the site of the wound.
-In the following days, the cells of the wound epidermis divide and grow quickly forming a blastema, which means the wound is ready to heal and undergo patterning to form the new limb.
+In the following days, the cells of the wound epidermis divide and grow, quickly forming a blastema, which means the wound is ready to heal and undergo patterning to form the new limb.

 It is believed that during limb generation, axolotls have a different system to regulate their internal macrophage level and suppress inflammation, as scarring prevents proper healing and regeneration.
 However, this belief has been questioned by other studies.
-The axolotl’s regenerative properties leave the species as the perfect model to study the process of stem cells and its own neoteny feature.
+The axolotl's regenerative properties leave the species as the perfect model to study the process of stem cells and its own neoteny feature.
 Current research can record specific examples of these regenerative properties through tracking cell fates and behaviors, lineage tracing skin triploid cell grafts, pigmentation imaging, electroporation, tissue clearing and lineage tracing from dye labeling.
 The newer technologies of germline modification and transgenesis are better suited for live imaging the regenerative processes that occur for axolotls.
+In a 2025 study, scientist found a new way to insert and activate the genes inside the axolotl’s brain and nervous system using special, harmless viruses called Adeno-Associated Viruses (AAVs).
+Before this, it was hard for researchers to make specific genes work inside the axolotl, but this discovery allows them to explore how the axolotl’s nervous system helps it regrow body parts like its brain and spinal cord.
+Additionally, they found that the axolotl’s nervous system has a unique two-way communication between the brain and eye.